squirrels-analytics/squirrels-analytics.github.io/versioned_docs/version-0.2.x/references/python/parameters/SingleSelectParameter.md

 ### CreateSimple

-Creates the configurations for a single-select parameter by providing a list of [SelectParameterOption](../parameter_options/SelectParameterOption) instances, and adds it to an abstract pool of parameter configurations.
+Creates the configurations for a single-select parameter by providing a list of [SelectParameterOption](../parameter_options/SelectParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.

 Similar to the **Create** factory method, but without the optional arguments for **user_attribute** and **parent_name**.
 For arguments, see **Create** in the [Parameter] page.